Where is the Estimated Taxes section located in GoDaddy Bookkeeping?

 Estimated taxes are located under the Taxes tab under a sub-tab called Estimated Taxes.
 Please see the screenshot below for what that looks like in the application.

 How do I record an Estimated Tax payment?

 Use the "Record a payment" button located on the Estimated Taxes page.
 More information on how to record an Estimated Tax payment can be found in this article.

 How are Estimate Taxes calculated in GoDaddy Bookkeeping?

-Since every person's tax situation is different, we cannot provide an estimated tax calculation that is guaranteed to be 100% accurate.
+Every person's tax situation is different and we cannot provide an estimated tax calculation that is guaranteed to be 100% accurate.
 Instead, we provide a conservative estimate based on the following:

 - We calculate your businesses profit year-to-date